PixelSaver/black-pixhole/README.md

   - [ ] Post processing (bloom etc)
   - [X] Put a grid under it to show a point of non-moving
 - [X] Make it interactible, move the camera around using mouse position
+  - [ ] Edit the simulation yourself using the access to the simulator

 <p align="right">(<a href="#readme-top">back to top</a>)</p>